rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ## Running RhoSimulator from the command line

-ToRhoSimulator can be executed from the command line and thereby integrated with your favorite IDE.
+  RhoSimulator can be executed from the command line and thereby integrated with your favorite IDE.
 To run RhoSimulator from the command line, use one of the following platform-specific commands from within the folder containing the app to be simulated:

 * Android